feedfm/Javascript-SDK/README.md

   is disabled by adding a 'button-disabled' class and setting the 'disabled' attribute to true.

-A [jsFiddle](http://jsfiddle.net/9AAK3/1/) has been set up that contains all the above elements, so you can play with it.
+The sample [jsbin](http://jsbin.com/uweSavU/4/edit?html,output) has a function to display in the javascript console all the events that the player emits.

 Working with Feed.Player
 ========================